 You can network anywhere!
 Consider looking up industry-specific opportunities, like corporate or networking events, volunteering, fundraisers, community events, and even hobby or fitness groups.

-Networking can be a fun, professional way to expand your industry connections, but there is some unspoken etiquette to follow:
+Networking can be a fun, professional way to expand your industry connections, and will be of huge benefit to you if you are trying to change careers, but there is some unspoken etiquette to follow: